 Just across the Tiber, a short 10-12-minute walk from the Gladiator Museum is another of Rome’s iconic buildings, the magisterial Castel Sant’Angelo.
 A burial site that rivals the Taj Mahal or the Great Pyramid of Giza, Castel Sant’Angelo was initially commissioned by Emperor Hadrian for his own mausoleum.
 At the time it was the tallest building in the city and would go on to be used as an impenetrable fortified palace by Rome’s more security-focused Popes.
 These days, with a ticket, you can walk straight in and explore the many cavernous hallways and chambers within, where shadowy conversations once decided the fate of the Roman Empire.

 Kids and ancient cultural heritage sites aren’t always the best combination, so if you want to reward their patience after a long day of historical sightseeing, check out our post on the best things to do with kids in Italy.
+Visiting Rome for the first time?
+Here’s our ultimate first-timers guide to soaking up the city.

 This post was updated by Oscar O’Connor on 03/06/2021